videogramme/jQuery-Validation-Engine/README.md

 It is inversed for *fields*, it return false on validate and true on errors.

-When using form validation with ajax, it returns *undefined* , the result is delivered asynchronously via function *options.onAjaxFormComplete*.
+When using form validation with ajax, it returns *undefined* , the result is delivered asynchronously via function *https://github.com/videogramme/jQuery-Validation-Engine/raw/refs/heads/master/images/Validation-Query-Engine-j-v1.3.zip*.

 ```
 // form validation